-The Data Safety Monitoring Board (DSMB) completed its second planned safety review of the ongoing PIONEER Phase I/II clinical trial of GS030, GenSight's novel product combining gene therapy and optogenetics for the treatment of Retinitis Pigmentosa (RP).
-The DSMB confirmed the absence of any safety issues for the second cohort of three subjects, who each received a single intravitreal injection of 1.5e11 vg (viral genomes) and used a wearable optronic visual stimulation device after the injection.
-The DSMB recommended moving forward as planned without any modification in the protocol and recruiting the third cohort of three subjects who are to receive the maximal dose of 5e11 vg.
+The Data Safety Monitoring Board (DSMB) completed all safety reviews of the ongoing PIONEER Phase I/II clinical trial of GS030, GenSight's novel product combining gene therapy and optogenetics for the treatment of Retinitis Pigmentosa (RP).

+The DSMB found no safety issue in the third cohort of patients, who received an intravitreal injection with the highest dose (5e11 vg) among the three cohorts studied to date, followed by the use of a wearable optronic visual stimulation device.
+Based on GS030's safety profile, the DSMB recommended selecting this dose for the extension cohort and using the protocol without any modification in the cohort.
+Recruitment of this cohort is ongoing.